CopernicaMarketingSoftware/Documentation/Publisher/en/introduction.md

 Using the Copernica dashboard, accessible through [copernica.com](https://www.copernica.com), you can control all users and account cases.
 You can also use the dashboard to simply navigate to the Marketing Suite or Publisher.

+There are [videos and instructions](https://www.copernica.com/en/getting-started) available to help you get started with the software.

 # Set up

 Before you are able to send emails using Copernica, you need to configure your sender domain.
 This configuration consists of two steps: setting up your sender domain and entering the correct DNS-settings.
 This will allow Copernica's servers to send emails on your behalf.
 Aside from this, you will need to fill your database and set up rules and selections.